Keyboard shortcuts

 📌 Homework 3 due | Test 3

-Module 4: Formal Logic
+🧠 Module 4: Formal Logic

-• Tautologies, contradictions
+• Tautologies, contradictions, contingencies

 • Logical equivalence

-• Soundness and completeness
+• Metalogic: Soundness and completeness theorems

-• Interpretations and models
+• Interpretations, domains, models

-• Gödel’s theorems (overview)
+• Gödel’s Theorems (overview):

 • Square of opposition

-• Review of formal logic
+• Comprehensive review of formal logic

-• Advanced topics (time permitting)
+• Advanced topics

 📌 Homework 4 due | Test 4 | TM2 (Boolean Algebra + Logic)